Frequently asked questions

 There are some differences between stakeholder dialogue and social dialogue.
 These differences can mainly be found in:

-• Parties involved: Social dialogue takes place between employees, employers and - in the case of a tripartite dialogue - governments, while a stakeholder dialogue is not limited to these parties.
-Stakeholder dialogue involves engaging with all stakeholders who may be positively or negatively affected by the company’s actions.
+• Parties involved: social dialogue takes place between employees, employers and - in the case of a tripartite dialogue - governments, while a stakeholder dialogue is not limited to these parties.
+Stakeholder dialogue involves engaging with all stakeholders who may be positively or negatively affected by the company’s activities, although it is crucial to prioritise engaging with representatives of rightsholders such as trade unions.

-• Focus and goal: Social dialogue addresses socio-economic issues and aims to reach consensus on issues such as terms of employment.
+• Focus and goal: social dialogue addresses socio-economic issues and aims to reach consensus on issues such as terms of employment and occupational health and safety.
 Stakeholder dialogue is broader and aims to conduct an open and constructive dialogue with various stakeholders on all themes that are important to the parties.
 The goal is to gain insight into each other's situation, needs, expectations and concerns.

 Social dialogue cannot be replaced with stakeholder dialogue, but social dialogue can provide insights for your due diligence process and feed the stakeholder dialogue.
 Companies are expected to actively encourage social dialogue in their supply chain, including by promoting the right to freedom of association.
 When workers are able to organise and represent themselves freely, this contributes to the legitimacy and credibility of the stakeholder dialogue.